yumichael/resume-v5/README.md

 Separating content from visuals...

 <code>info .txt</code> contains all my information.
-It is easy to maintain and very human readable plain text format.
+It is easy to maintain because it is governed by a minimalistic and human friendly syntax.
-The Jupyter notebook contains a Python script to turn that information into a LaTeX file which contains the same but with nice formatting.
+The Jupyter notebook contains a Python script that turns the content in <code>info .txt</code> into a LaTeX file which presents that content with nice formatting.